vernondcole/learn-salt/README.md

 There is also an Ubuntu 14.04 VM (named "quail14") defined in the Vagrantfile.

-There is a Windows Server 2016 machine named "win16".
+There is a Windows Server 2016 machine named "win16", and a Windows 10 virtual machine named "win10".
-It has an expered license (thank you, Microsoft) and will stop without warning after an hour or two of operation.
-You can easily restart it with another "vagrant up win16".
-It will provision itself as a Salt minion of the bevymaster.
+Each will provision itself as a Salt minion of the bevymaster.

 Finally, there is a VM named "quail2" for quick-and-dirty operation which will be configured as a Salt minion.